reallydontask/reallydontask.github.io/docs/_posts/2025-03-23-interviewing-a-drunkards-search.markdown

 This is to be done in 45 minutes, without access to any resources (product documentation, colleagues, dev team, etc ...) and there is no room for iteration or review, how could there be?
 You only have 45 minutes.

-If this sounds like the exact opposite of how most people go about architecting a system, well that's because architecting a system is normally a very collaborative, iterative process that relies on research, proof of concept work and those pesky users and their awkward requirements.
+If this sounds like the exact opposite of how most people go about architecting a system, well that's because architecting a system is normally a very collaborative, iterative process that relies on research, proof of concept work and those pesky users and their awkward requirements as well as all the other non-functional requirements that you don't need to think about because: we're on the cloud, man.

 I think we are going to need a bigger torch.

 # Coding Skills

-If you thought that the system design skill was really unrepresentative of how the actual process works, imagine that the output needed to be written down in vellum and you're not far off of what the whiteboard interview is.
+If you thought that the system design skill was really unrepresentative of how the actual process works, imagine that the output needed to be written down in velum and you're not far off of what the whiteboard interview is.

-We're not talking torches anymore, we're talking industrial lightning here.
+We're not talking torches anymore, we're talking football stadium lightning here.

 There are other relatively common approches, e.g. pair coding or live coding, which generally answer the question: